-3. Proposal for the distribution of remuneration to employees and directors of the Company for 2023.
-4. The proposal for canceling the recovered RSAs for capital decrease.
-5. The Company's earnings distribution plan for the second half of 2023 6.
-Determining the ex-dividend date for the cash dividends from earnings distribution for the second half of 2023.
-7. The Company's 2023 earnings distribution.
-8. The increase of short-term credit facility for 2024.
-9. The proposed time, place and reasons of convention of the 2024 general annual meeting is submitted for review.
-10 .
-Issuance of the Company's 2023 Declaration of Internal Control System.
-11 .
-Issuance of the Company's 2023 Declaration of AML/CFT Internal Control System.
-12 .
-Amendments to the Company's Articles of Incorporation.
-13 .
-The amendment of the Company's internal control system.
-14 .
+- 3. Proposal for the distribution of remuneration to employees and directors of the Company for 2023 - 4.
+The proposal for canceling the recovered RSAs for capital decrease. - 5.
+The Company's earnings distribution plan for the second half of 2023 - Determining the ex-dividend date for the cash dividends from earnings distribution for the second half of 2023. - 7.
+The Company's 2023 earnings distribution. - 3.
+The increase of short-term credit facility for 2024. - 9.
+The proposed time, place and reasons of convention of the 2024 general annual meeting is submitted for review. - 10.
+Issuance of the Company's 2023 Declaration of Internal Control System. - 11.
+Issuance of the Company's 2023 Declaration of AML/CFT Internal Control System. - 12.
+Amendments to the Company's Articles of Incorporation. - 13.
+The amendment of the Company's internal control system. - 14.
 Amendments to the Company's "Rules of Procedure for Board of Directors Meetings" and "Audit Committee Charter".
-15 .
-Amendments to the Company's "Operating Procedure for Ethical Management."
-16 .
-Amendment to the Company's "Investment Management Principles." .
-Proposal to appoint new directors of the subsidiary, "Good Finance PE Co., Ltd." .
-Reappointment of the Company's spokesperson and deputy spokesperson. .
-Appointment of the head of accounting.